codecrafters-io/build-your-own-kafka/stage_descriptions/base-03-wa6.md

 In this stage, you'll replace the hardcoded correlation ID with the actual correlation ID from the request.

-### Request Message Structure
+### Kafka Message Structure

-As a recap, a Kafka request message has three parts:
+As a recap, Kafka request and response messages have the following format:

 1. `message_size`: The size of the header and body
 2. Header: Contains metadata about the request